newohtwo/calculator/README.md

 ---
 ## [Try it out!](https://newohtwo.github.io/calculator/)

-Part of the [The Odin Project](https://newohtwo.github.io/calculator/) curriculum
+Part of the [The Odin Project](https://newohtwo.github.io/calculator/) curriculum.